Audience segmentation with Google Analytics 4 (GA4) and BigQuery (Part 1)

 Retraining the model might generate different segments.

 There is no guarantee that the clustering algorithm will produce the same results when retraining on fresher data due to random initialization at the start of the training.
-Or the clusters might be the same but have different indexes, meaning what previously was cluster 0 (perhaps Engaged Runners) is now cluster 3.
+Or the clusters might be the same but have different indexes, meaning what previously was cluster 0 (perhaps engaged runners) is now cluster 3.
 They might have the same characteristics, but due to random initialization, the indexes switched.
 This would confuse the people using the clusters as they would change occasionally.